01 of 10

 Fill the Pierogi Dough Circles

-Using a 1 1/2-inch cookie scoop, portion filling of choice on all the dough circles before folding.Continue to 6 of 10 below.
+Using a 1 1/2-inch cookie scoop, portion the filling of choice, like this sweet cheese filling, on all the dough circles before folding.Continue to 6 of 10 below.

 06 of 10